Ruhiang Hill (Bukit Perahu) and Ship Rocks

 Just follow the road for about 300 Metres, the starting point will be at at your left (see Street View map, GPS Coordinate: 6.131424, 116.273830).
 If you come in the morning during weekends, you would see many cars parked at the roadside.

 At the starting point, there is a sign that reads “Laluan Jalan Salip ke Puncak St. Veronica” (translated as: Way of the Cross to St. Veronica Peak).
 There is a house there so be quiet.
-You can use their toilet for RM0.20 (put the coin into the tin can).
+There is no toilet at Bukit Perahu so you better relieve yourself somewhere else before the climb.

 Photos taken in Tamparuli, Sabah, Malaysia Borneo